ToolSelf: Unifying Task Execution and Self-Reconfiguration via Tool-Driven Emergent Adaptation: Introduction

+\paragraph{Challenges and Design Requirements.} The limitations of these methods highlight the key challenge in enabling truly adaptive agents: how to tightly integrate task adaptation and execution at runtime, and represent configuration updates through a \emph{standardized and minimal interface}, thereby replacing externally driven strategies or fragmented optimizations over individual configuration dimensions.
+Such a unified mechanism can reduce the information loss caused by cross-strategy relay and compression, while placing configuration decisions and execution behavior on the same trajectory, thereby supporting end-to-end joint optimization.

+\paragraph{Our Approach.} To this end, we propose \name{} (\textbf{Tool}-driven \textbf{Self}-reconfiguration), a novel paradigm that abstracts configuration updates as a standardized tool interface and unifies task execution and self-reconfiguration within the single action space of one policy, thereby enabling the joint optimization and emergence of both capabilities.
+As illustrated in Figure~\ref{fig:main}, unlike conventional architectures that decouple task adaptation from execution, \name{} equips the execution agent with a reconfiguration tool.
+Conditioned on task progression and environmental feedback, the agent can invoke this tool to directly update its configuration, autonomously and comprehensively adjusting several core configuration dimensions, including sub-goals, execution strategy, toolbox, and context together with its management scheme.
+This enables runtime adaptation to the specialized requirements of diverse tasks and various execution stages while preserving cross-task generalization.

-To enable the data-driven acquisition of self-reconfiguration capabilities, we further devise Configuration-Aware Two-stage Training (CAT).
-Both the inference agent and the reconfiguration engine share a single base model, yielding a compact and end-to-end trainable architecture.
-CAT optimizes both modules through two stages: Stage I employs rejection sampling fine-tuning (RFT)~\citep{li2025websailor} to initialize both modules using teacher-generated successful trajectories, as effective self-reconfiguration is difficult to explore from scratch.
-Stage II applies KTO-based reinforcement learning~\citep{ethayarajh2024kto} to further optimize reconfiguration decisions.
-Since self-reconfiguration is a meta-capability across execution stages whose quality only manifests through downstream task performance, we adopt trajectory-level credit assignment—propagating task success/failure to all reconfiguration decisions within the trajectory—for which KTO's binary feedback is naturally well aligned.
+Moreover, because task execution and configuration adaptation are unified within the same policy and action space, \name{} naturally supports end-to-end joint optimization.
+To this end, we propose the Configuration-Aware Two-stage Training (CAT) framework: Stage I employs rejection sampling fine-tuning (RFT)~\citep{li2025websailor} for cold-start initialization using successful trajectories generated by teacher models; Stage II uses KTO-based reinforcement learning~\citep{ethayarajh2024kto} to further optimize reconfiguration decisions.
+Since self-reconfiguration is a cross-stage meta-capability whose quality only manifests through downstream task performance, we adopt trajectory-level credit assignment by propagating task success or failure to all reconfiguration decisions in the trajectory; KTO's binary feedback is naturally aligned with this setting.